Emotional Flooding: How To Cope With Overflowing Emotions

 Helpful coping strategies include:

 • Focusing On Your Breath.
 When dealing with emotions that are running high, the breath tends to shorten.
-Breathing exercises are a surefire way to reduce stress.
+Breathing exercises are a surefire way to reduce stress, calm your nervous system, and slow your heart rate.
 You can try belly breathing, 4-7-8 breathing, roll breathing, and morning breathing to see which technique(s) work best for you.
 You can find instructions for all of these exercises published in the University of Michigan's online health library.
 You can also practice meditating when you become overwhelmed.
 There are many free and inexpensive apps available that offer breathing exercises and guided meditations.

 • Talk To Someone You Trust.
 If you're feeling overwhelmed, confide in a caring, empathetic friend or family relative.
 When flooding emotionally takes control, thoughts often become irrational, so be sure to communicate with a nonjudgmental person who understands the effects of emotional overload.